pandas-dev/pandas/doc/source/development/contributing.rst

 You'll also need to

-1. write a new test that asserts a warning is issued when calling with the deprecated argument
+1. Write a new test that asserts a warning is issued when calling with the deprecated argument
 2. Update all of pandas existing tests and code to use the new argument

 See :ref:`contributing.warnings` for more.